 Further, University of San Francisco complies with California law in recognizing Protective Orders.
 Any person who obtains an order of protection from California should provide a copy to Public Safety.
 A complainant may then meet with Public Safety to develop a Safety Action Plan, which is a plan for Public Safety and the victim to reduce risk of harm while on campus or coming and going from campus.
-This plan may include, but is not limited to: escorts, special parking arrangements, changing classroom location or allowing a student to complete assignments from home, etc.
+This plan may include, but is not limited to: escorts, special parking arrangements, changing classroom location, or allowing a student to complete assignments from home, etc.

-The University cannot apply for a legal order of protection, no contact order or restraining order for a victim for the applicable jurisdiction(s).
+The university cannot apply for a legal order of protection, no contact order, or restraining order for a victim for the applicable jurisdiction(s).
 The victim is required to apply directly for these services.
-Protection from abuse orders may be available through the police departments listed below:
+Protection from abuse orders may be available through the police departments (see the "Police Department Information" section on page 3).